rmulhol/rmulhol.github.io/_posts/2004-09-14-testing-instance-methods.markdown

 end
 {% endhighlight %}

 So, altogether, not too complicated.
-Instance methods require tests that initialize instances of the class they intend to test.
+In order to test an instance methods, your tests need to initialize an instance of the class they intend to test.

 Bonus side note: if you’re testing multiple instance methods, you can DRY up your code by initializing your instance just once like so: